Ramos homers, Rays beat Boston 12-6 for 8th straight win

 Boston lost for the fifth time in seven games.
 It also had to replace star outfielder Mookie Betts after the fourth inning due to tightness in his right hamstring.

+The Red Sox left 10 runners on base and struck out 14 times, including one at the end of each inning.

+"It's still early, but when we were swinging the bats well, putting the ball in play with two strikes, staying in the middle of the field," manager Alex Cora said.
+"Right now, we're striking out too much.
+We had chances.
+We had chances to put them away early in the game."

-Rafael Devers homered for the Red Sox, and Price (2-3) was charged with six runs, five earned, and eight hits in 5 2/3 innings against his first major league team.
+Rafael Devers homered for Boston, and David Price (2-3) was charged with six runs, five earned, and eight hits in 5 2/3 innings against his first major league team.

-Ryan Yarbrough (1-1) got the win with four innings in relief of rookie starter Yonny Chirinos, who recorded just six outs.

-Gomez's leadoff drive in the seventh made it 7-5, and Fields extended Tampa Bay's lead with a drive to left against Brian Johnson.
+Gomez's leadoff shot in the seventh made it 7-5, and Field extended Tampa Bay's lead with a drive to left against Brian Johnson.

+"I just had a feeling he was going to kind of groove a heater right there and that's what happened," Field said.

 The first of the Rays' three homers never left the park.
 Ramos led off the second with a double and scored when Span's sinking line drive got past Jackie Bradley Jr. and rolled slowly to the wall in center.
 Span was already at third by the time Andrew Benintendi got over from left and fielded the ball.